<?xml version="1.0" encoding="UTF-8"?>

 <summary type="text">Influence of Kenya's Military engagement in Somalia on the achievement of Kenya’s National interests.

-Muhati, Kerry; Agolla, Fredrick Ochieng’; Miluwi, Joshua O.
+Muhati, Kerry; Agolla, Fredrick Ochieng; Miluwi, Joshua O.

-Kenya's military engagement in Somalia since 2011 represents a significant shift from traditional noninterference to active regional security participation.
-This study examined the influence of Kenya's military&#13;
+Kenya's military engagement in Somalia since 2011 represents a significant shift from traditional non-&#13;

 engagement in Somalia on achieving national interests, focusing on three key dimensions: border security&#13;